josfeenstra/cityjson-validator/doc/report.md

 ## 3. Rust

-It was at this point that I

-The instinct to go back to Rust, and to test code 'on dry land' (dutch saying: 'op 't droge') before diving in deep waters.
+It was at this point that I followed my instinct to go back to Rust, and test the code 'on dry land' (dutch saying: 'op 't droge') before diving in deep Wasm waters.

 ...